sunbagel/htn-backend-challenge/README.md

 Using SQLite's rollback features, I ensured that anytime I was making several changes to the database, I would rollback the changes when the transaction is interrupted (e.g. an error).

 ### Error handling:
 I wrapped all of my asynchronous transactions with try/catch blocks to handle errors.
+I also made important fields/identifiers UNIQUE or PRIMARY KEYS to prevent duplicates (ex. more than one user with same email, skill with same name, registration with same event and user, etc.)

 ## Improvements
 If I had more time, I would have tried to improve my data validation.
 I used express-validator to validate the dates, as well as some other data, but didn't use it more extensively to validate other data.
 I would also want to improve my error handling and provide more detailed error messages.
 I'd also like to implement the ideas I had for the events tables.